History of Europe: World War II

-In the Munich Agreement of 1938, Britain and France adopted a policy of appeasement as they gave Hitler what he wanted out of Czechoslovakia in the hope that it would bring peace.
-It did not.
-In 1939 Germany took over the rest of Czechoslovakia and appeasement policies gave way to hurried rearmament as Hitler next turned his attention to Poland.
+In 1938 Adolf Hitler annexed the Sudetenland.
+In the Munich Agreement, Britain and France adopted a policy of appeasement, but Germany subsequently took over the rest of Czechoslovakia.
 After allying with Japan in the Anti-Comintern Pact and then also with Benito Mussolini's Italy in the "Pact of Steel", and finally signing a non-aggression treaty with the Soviet Union in August 1939, Hitler launched the Second World War on 1 September 1939 by attacking Poland.
-To his surprise Britain and France declared war on Germany, but there was little fighting during the "Phoney War" period.
+Britain and France declared war on Germany, but there was little fighting during the "Phoney War" period.
 War began in earnest in spring 1940 with the successful Blitzkrieg conquests of Denmark, Norway, the Low Countries, and France.
-Britain remained alone but refused to negotiate, and defeated Germany's air attacks in the Battle of Britain.
-Hitler's goal was to control Eastern Europe but because of his failure to defeat Britain and the Italian failures in North Africa and the Balkans, the great attack on the Soviet Union was delayed until June 1941.
-Despite initial successes, the Wehrmacht was stopped close to Moscow in December 1941.
+Britain defeated Germany's air attacks in the Battle of Britain.
+Hitler's goal was to control Eastern Europe but the attack on the Soviet Union was delayed until June 1941 and the Wehrmacht was stopped close to Moscow in December 1941.

-Over the next year the tide was turned and the Germans started to suffer a series of defeats, for example in the siege of Stalingrad and at Kursk.
-Meanwhile, Japan (allied to Germany and Italy since September 1940) attacked Britain and the United States on 7 December 1941; Germany then completed its over-extension by declaring war on the United States.
+Over the next year the Germans started to suffer a series of defeats.
 War raged between the Axis Powers (Germany, Italy, and Japan) and the Allied Forces (British Empire, Soviet Union, and the United States).
 The Allied Forces won in North Africa, invaded Italy in 1943, and recaptured France in 1944.
-In the spring of 1945 Germany itself was invaded from the east by the Soviet Union and from the west by the other Allies.
-As the Red Army conquered the Reichstag in the Battle of Berlin, Hitler committed suicide and Germany surrendered in early May.
+In 1945 Germany itself was invaded from the east by the Soviet Union and from the west by the other Allies.
+As the Red Army conquered the Reichstag in the Battle of Berlin, Hitler committed suicide and Germany surrendered.
 World War II was the deadliest conflict in human history, causing between 50 and 80 million deaths, the majority of whom were civilians (approximately 38 to 55 million).

 This period was also marked by systematic genocide.
-In 1942–45, separately from the war-related deaths, the Nazis killed an additional number of over 11 million civilians identified through IBM-enabled censuses, including the majority of the Jews and Gypsies of Europe, millions of Polish and Soviet Slavs, and also homosexuals, Jehovah's Witnesses, misfits, disabled, and political enemies.
+In 1942–45, separately from the war-related deaths, the Nazis killed over 11 million civilians identified through IBM-enabled censuses, including the majority of the Jews and Gypsies of Europe, millions of Polish and Soviet Slavs, homosexuals, Jehovah's Witnesses, disabled people, and political enemies.
 Meanwhile, in the 1930s the Soviet system of forced labour, expulsions and allegedly engineered famine had a similar death toll.
-During and after the war millions of civilians were affected by forced population transfers.
+Millions of civilians were affected by forced population transfers.